rschristopher/ischristtrue.com/src/logos/nativity.md

 !!! quote "Matthew 2:22-23"
     But when he heard that Archelaus did reign in Judaea in the room of his father Herod, he was afraid to go thither: notwithstanding, being warned of God in a dream, he turned aside into the parts of Galilee: And he came and dwelt in a city called Nazareth: that it might be fulfilled which was spoken by the prophets, He shall be called a Nazarene.

-Nazareth of Galilee... the idea of the Messiah coming from such a town would be looked upon with scandal and horror by the rabbis.
+Nazareth in Galilee... the idea of the Messiah coming from such a town would have been looked upon with scandal and horror by the rabbis.

 !!! quote "John 1:46"
     And Nathanael said unto him, Can there any good thing come out of Nazareth?
 Philip saith unto him, Come and see.